OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 # Technical Preview - Emails in Mobile and Reactive Web Apps

 Create and send emails from Mobile and Reactive Web Apps.
+TODO: Improve the intro to link better with prereqs.

 ## Prerequisites